 A transaction to obtain an asset, share, derivative, commodity, or other type of financial security.
 Buy orders of any kind exchange the quote currency for the base currency, with the base currency entering your balances when the order is filled.

 Refers to a single grouping of OHLC data in a candlestick chart.
-Named for their resemblance to an actual candle, with a wide body and thin shadow/wick.
-Candlestick charts were originally developed in Japan, either as early as the 18th century or in the late 1800's.
+Each candlestick represents four prices — Open, High, Low and Close — over equal periods of time.
+Open and Close prices form a wide body, and the thinner shadows/wicks show High and Low prices.
+Candlestick charts were developed in Japan, either as early as the 18th century or in the late 1800's

 The amount of an asset that is available for trading or other use.